 At night, this Hudson Hornet transforms to a total different look, all because of the effect made by the custom LED lighting on it.
 Actually, the lighting was all around the car, down from the bottom of the Hudson, even to the interior, front grille, and intertwined in between both motors.

-The customization for this 1930 Hudson Hornet was finished just less than half a year ago.
-When it was finally through, the car has less than one hundred miles on the odometer.
+The customization for this 1930 Hudson Hornet was finished in the summer of 2015.
+The car has less than one hundred miles on the odometer.

-Whoever now has the hold of this classic beauty, surely he was really lucky to possess one such admirable car.
-If it’s got to be a new owner, let’s just highly hope that he has a great appreciation and value for this distinct and ultimate 1930 Hudson Hornet.
-If the real owner retained possession to it, then that’s not regret.
-Who would even ask for more!
+Whoever now has the hold of this classic beauty, he or she is one lucky person.
+Let’s just highly hope that they have a great appreciation and value for this distinct and ultimate 1930 Hudson Hornet.